yu-antonyuk/yiimp_install_script/README.md

 </p>

 <h2 align="center"> Description </h2>
-This is the main page for Yiimpool Yiimp Install script.
-Here you find information all documentation about <b> Yiimpool Yiimp Installer.</b><p>The installer automatically install all requirements to get Yiimp installed correctly.</p><p><b> Yiimpool Yiimp Install script</b> is a Script that will install <b> Yiimp</b> Mining Pool on a clean <b>Ubuntu 18.04 VPS.</p>
+Yiimpool Yiimp Installer is a script that automates the process of installing the Yiimp mining pool software on a fresh Ubuntu 18.04 VPS.
+The script handles all the dependencies, configurations, and security settings required to get your mining pool up and running.

+With the installer, you can set up a fully functional mining pool with features such as:
+- Automatic coin daemon compilation with Daemonbuilder
+- Support for adding custom ports
+- Option to install SSL certificate from Let's Encrypt
+- Easy-to-use web interface for managing your mining pool

+The installer also includes a built-in daemon builder tool that allows you to easily compile and add new coins to your mining pool.

+This script is suitable for both new and experienced users looking to set up a mining pool.
+With clear installation instructions and detailed documentation, you can have your mining pool up and running in no time.

 More information will be added soon.

-<h2 align="left"> ⚙️ The installer requires the following </h2>
+<h2 align="left"> ⚙️ Requirements </h2>

-* Fresh Ubuntu Ubuntu 18.04
-* > Ubuntu 16.04 is supported but not recommended.
+- Fresh Ubuntu 18.04 VPS (16.04 is supported but not recommended)
-* Minimum RAM 4GB.
-* > Recommended RAM 8GB or higher.
+* Minimum 4GB of RAM (8GB or higher recommended).

 <h2 align="left">ℹ️ Daemonbuilder </h2>
 The script will install daemonbuilder.
 Daemonbuilder is a tool that will Download and compile the coin for you.